HunorMarton/svg-tutorial/src/content/svg/interaction.md

 ---
+day: 23
-title: "Day 23: How to Add Interaction to SVG elements with JavaScript"
+title: How to Add Interaction to SVG elements with JavaScript
 component: Lights
 description: In this example we learn how to make an SVG image interactive with JavaScript.
-image: interaction
+id: interaction
 previous:
   title: Clock
   link: clock